mono/website/docs/advanced/runtime/docs/thread-safety.md

 #### The domain jit code hash lock

 This per-domain lock protects the JIT'ed code of each domain.
 Originally we used the domain lock, but it was split to reduce contention.

+#### Allocation locks and foreigh locks

+Mono features a few memory allocation subsystems such as: a lock-free allocator, the GC.
+Those subsystems are designed so they don't rely on any of the other subsystems in the runtime.
+This ensures that locking within them is transparent to the rest of the runtime and are not covered here.
+It's the same rule  when dealing with locking that happens within libc.

 ### The locking hierarchy